TEAMPURVI/PurviAPI/README.md

 pip install BadAPI
 ```

-Please note that you need to install `BadAPI` using pip by running `pip install --upgrade BadAPI` in your terminal before executing these codes.
+Please note that you need to install `PurviAPI` using pip by running `pip install --upgrade PurviAPI` in your terminal before executing these codes.

 ## AI Image Generator

 ```
-from BadAPI import api
+from PurviAPI import api
 generated_image= api.ai_image("boy image")
 print(generated_image)
 ```